 Thankfully times are changing

-At this point, I knew my eventual calling to coach more women to lead as women.
+At that point, I knew that my calling was now to coach more women to lead as women.
 The top-down, command and control approach– is no longer effective.
 Research shows that companies led by inclusive and diverse leadership teams make more effective decisions and deliver better financial results.
 This is why we now look for leadership characteristics like cooperation, collaboration, empathy, and support.
 We didn’t value these leadership characteristics in the past, but thankfully the rules of the game are changing, and we now know that these characteristics are vital to making our world a better place.
 I knew then that I wanted to be a part of this leadership revolution.

 Fast forward a few months later and that is when Integral Leadership Design began as a germ of an idea while toasting in the New Year of 2009.